lukaszbudnik/migrator/tutorials/aws-ecs/README.md

 Navigate to AWS RDS start page and provision a new AWS RDS database.

 When provisioning don't forget to run it in the same VPC as the ECS cluster.
-Ask AWS to generate the master password.
+Ask AWS to generate the admin password.
 Copy the credentials.
 Unfold the "Additional connectivity configuration".
 Make sure DB will not have a public IP assigned, create a new Security Group for our DB.
 Call it `database`.
 For now, leave the inbound rules empty (ECS services does not exist yet).

 ## AWS Secrets Manager

 If you take a look at the provided migrator config file it requires the following 4 env variables to be present:

-* DATABASE_USERNAME
+- DATABASE_USERNAME
-* DATABASE_PASSWORD
+- DATABASE_PASSWORD
-* DATABASE_NAME
+- DATABASE_NAME
-* DATABASE_HOST
+- DATABASE_HOST

 All above can be stored in AWS Secrets Manager DB credentials type of secret.
 It is a JSON which contains all of the above information.
 However, AWS ECS cannot at present parse & inject JSON secrets: [[ECS] [secrets]: support parameter name from AWS Secrets Manager #385](https://github.com/aws/containers-roadmap/issues/385).